 Complaints and Concerns - Please contact the SP Program staff with any complaints or concerns about the OSU CHS SP Program or the particular SP assignments.
-If they are not able to resolve your concerns, please contact a Simulation Center manager as indicated on page 2 of this document.
+If they are not able to resolve your concerns, please contact a Simulation Center manager or director listed above.